AviumUI-Devices/official_devices/.github/ISSUE_TEMPLATE/apply-for-official.md

 ---
 name: apply for official
-about: Describe this issue template's purpose here.
+about: Apply for AviumUI official
 title: New maintainer for [device]
 labels: ''
 assignees: uwu-gl